-The telecommunications legislation enacted by the Federal Government gives extensive rights to the teleconumunications industry and leaves precious few for the community.
-A 1997 Determination allows carriers to overricle local government and state government regulations and install what is known as "low impact" antennas without the approval of the council or local community.6 (More on low impact facilities later.)
+The telecommunications legislation enacted by the federal Government gives extensive rights to the telecommunications industry and leaves precious few for the community.
+A 1997 Determination allows carriers to override local government and state government regulations and Install what is known as "low impact" antennas without the approval of the council or local commu-nity."
+(More on low impact facilities later.)

-In fact, until two years ago, carriers could install these facilities without even notifying councils or communities and surprised neighbours would often arrive home to find an antenna being built next to their home.
-Subsequently a code was introduced to improve matters slightly.
-The Code for the Deployment of Radiocommunications Infrastructure, introduced in 2002, ensures that councils and local neighbours are notified and/or consulted about low impact facilities but does not empower them to reject the
+In fact, until two years ago, carriers could install these facilities without even notifying councils or communities and supprised neighbours would often arrive home to find an antenna being built next to their home.
+Subsequently a code was Introduced to improve matters slightly.
+The Code for the Deployment of Radiocommunications Infrastructure, introduced in 2002, ensures that councils and local neighbours are notified and/or consulted about low impact facilities but does not empower them to reject the approval.
+Legislation currently allows a carrier to enter your land and build an antenna on it with or without your approval.
+The 1997 Telecommunications Act allows earriers to enter any land to assess it.
+It empowers them to build a "low impact" facility on the land without the landowner's approval.
+Further, it provides the option for the carrier to obtain a special permit to con-struct a non-low impact antenna on the land without the landowner's permission."

-Yet the carriers' powers extend far beyond the ability to construct low impact facilities without council or community approval.
+Yet the carriers' powers extend far beyond the ability to construct low impact facilities without council or community